 - Filter last 1600 litres

-- Remove filter when water is safe, and still use water
+- Remove filter when water is safe to drink, and still use the same water bottle

-Cons of the Drinksafe Systems Travel Tap Pull Top Filter Water Bottle
+Cons of the Drinksafe Systems Travel Tap Filter Water Bottle

 - Flip spout occasionally clips out (but easy to clip back in again)